go-kata/kinit/README.md

 ### Declared functions

-> Declared function replace hooks since version 0.3.0.
+> Declared functions replace hooks since version 0.3.0.
 Hooks were very badly designed and totally removed for now.

 Declared functions will be called only when the global container starts an *invocation* at the first time.
 It's useful for libraries which may not perform container filling up operations if their entities just used manually.